Opening and closing times for pubs can vary and are subject to change. Not all pubs serve alcohol for the entire period of opening.

 We do not permit the use of electronic cigarettes/vaporisers outside of the designated smoking areas on our premises.
 This includes hotel rooms and external areas.

 Most of our pubs do not charge an entry fee at any time.
-On some occasions, we may charge an admission fee.
-Check in advance with the pub you wish to visit.
+On some occasions, we may charge – check in advance with the pub you wish to visit.

 We do not permit the purchase or consumption of alcohol or the use of gaming machines by under-18s on our premises.